Fairy Bedroom Accessories That Turn Your Room into dream room

 • Mixing styles without a cohesive theme

-• Placing items without considering eye level or balance
+• Placing items without regard to eye level or symmetry

 Quick Tips for Choosing the Right Accessories